dopeboy/dopeboy.github.io/about.md

 ## Bio

-I'm an engineer who likes building software for people.
+I'm an engineer who likes building software.
 I've had to opportunity to ship software in government, on wall street, and now in Silicon Valley.
 The greatest joy I get is seeing my work impact people's lives - whether it's saving them time, saving them money, or providing a moment of fun.

 ## What I value